 The most critical part of this procedure is ensuring that the voltage drop is within a specific range.
 A minimum drop of several volts is generally needed for an acceptable signal-to-noise ratio.
 A 1 kΩ resistor between the Vin- and ground terminals may reduce noise if the current source is isolated from the ground terminal.
 However, the drop can’t be large enough to cause the current source to exceed its maximum rated output voltage.
 The voltage drop must also be small enough to keep the resistor from overheating to the point that its resistance changes significantly.

-Measuring a 4 to 20 mA Input With a Voltage Input Device
+Measuring a 4-20 mA Input with a Voltage Input Device

-It is extremely simple and inexpensive to measure 4 to 20 mA with a device that will measure only Voltage.
-Most A/D boards will accept a 0 to 5 Vdc signal, but may not accept a 4 to 20 mA signal directly.
+It is extremely simple and inexpensive to measure 4-20 mA with a device that will measure only voltage.
+Most A/D boards will accept a 0 to 5 Vdc signal, but may not accept a 4-20 mA signal directly.
 The solution to this problem will only take a few minutes and a few dollars.
-Basically, Ohms law is used to calculate a resistor value in order to convert the 4 to 20 mA to a voltage.
+Basically, Ohm's law is used to calculate a resistor value in order to convert the 4-20 mA to a voltage.

-The most popular resistor value for this purpose is 250Ω, since it will produce a 1 to 5 Vdc signal when 4 to 20 mA flows through it, and a 0 to 5 Vdc input is very common for most data acquisition systems and other analog measurement devices.
+The most popular resistor value for this purpose is 250 Ω, since it will produce a 1 to 5 Vdc signal when 4-20 mA flows through it – and a 0 to 5 Vdc input is very common for most DAQ systems and other analog measurement devices.

 However, there are cases where voltage inputs other than 0 to 5 Vdc are desired, so the following example will demonstrate how simple it is to calculate the correct value resistor for any voltage input.

-For this example, we will assume that a 0 to 2 Vdc input will be used to measure 4 to 20 mA.
+For this example, we will assume that a 0 to 2 Vdc input will be used to measure 4-20 mA.

-You simply connect the resistor across the voltage input terminals for your data acquisition system, and then connect your 4 to 20 mA signal to the same two terminals, so that as the current flows through the resistor, a voltage will be dropped and then measured by the data acquisition device.
+You simply connect the resistor across the voltage input terminals for your DAQ system, and then connect your 4-20 mA signal to the same two terminals, so that as the current flows through the resistor, a voltage will be dropped and then measured by the DAQ device.
 Keep in mind that it may be necessary to ground the power supply if you are using it to power a transmitter or 2-wire sensor.